 Verdict: I recommend AO3 for writers and readers with some experience with fanfiction already.
 Its extensive library and powerful search engine make it overall a killer pick for those who know what they’re doing.

-I was initially skeptical of this little site, but after spending some time on it, I now post regularly and interact regularly.
+I was initially skeptical of this little site, but after spending some time on it, I now post regularly and interact regularly as one of my favorite fanfic sites.
 The stories are very different than most fanfiction and more accessible than most sites.
-My friends won don’t even read fanfiction are reading some of my creations on there.
-The site provides a different flavor of fanfiction that is new and refreshing.
+My friends won don’t even read fanfics are reading some of my creations on there.
+The site provides a different flavor of fanfics that is new and refreshing.
 It’s also amazing for shorter works and one shots.
 You really have to try it to experience the magic.

-- Gorgeous reading format that even non-fanfic readers love
+- Gorgeous reading format that even non-fanfic readers love.
+Some really good and quality fanfiction

 - Great chat system and community tools